Will Lee: My 12 Week Transformation

 So this is me a few months back….I have never done any sort of diet before.
 I have always played sport and been in relatively good shape.
 I pretty much eat what I want.
 Sometimes I get a little chub and sometimes I’m pretty thin and I’m happy with either it all depends how much exercise I’m doing at the time.

 Since becoming a personal trainer and starting fitchef It has amazed me how many people think you have to starve yourself or eat boring “diet food” to stay in shape.

 Having never really been on a diet.
 I couldn’t 100% say to anyone as a fact that you really can eat what you want and get results so I decided to put it to the test.

 Now I may have taken it a little far but the further I got into the 12-week program the more I wanted to prove that you can get results, even extreme results if you set your mind to it.

 Many people will look at this and say “steroids”, “fast metabolism”, “good genes”, “I could get like that if I ate no carbs” and any number of other things and a few of these may be true, bar the steroids as I faint when I see needles!!

-The truth is I ate 4 decent sized Fitchef meals a day and trained hard 6 days a week.
+The truth is I ate 4 decent sized fitchef meals a day and trained hard 6 days a week.
 This isn’t a sales pitch!
-I used Fitchef meals because I have based Fitchef around what I love to eat so it was a no brainer.
+I used fitchef’s meal prep delivery because I have based fitchef around what I love to eat so it was a no brainer.
 Eating 4 meals was tough at first as I was used to eating only 3 the difference being I was so full from eating the extra meal that I stopped eating crap in between.

 I was losing weight and as soon as I stopped losing weight I upped my cardio but never brought down my food.
 Until further into the 12 weeks.